bluerobotics/cockpit/README.md

 git clone --recurse-submodules git@github.com:bluerobotics/cockpit.git
 ```

-After that you should [install bun](https://bun.sh/docs/installation).
-We really recomend following their documented instructions, as it was already reported by some that installing `bun` from alternatives like Snap has not worked properly.
+Next, [install bun](https://bun.sh/docs/installation).
+Following their documented instructions is strongly recommended - we have received reports that installing `bun` from alternatives like Snap did not work properly.

 With `bun` installed, you can enter the repository folder and follow the steps below: